SomeOddCodeGuy/WilmerAI/Docs/User_Documentation_For_AI/1_WilmerAI_Overview.md

 ## Responder Node

 The last node in the top-level workflow automatically becomes the responder (its output goes to the frontend).
-You rarely need `"returnToUser": true` -- that flag overrides the default and is only for niche cases where you want a mid-workflow node to respond while later nodes continue running (e.g., memory generation after response).
+You rarely need `"returnToUser": true`; that flag overrides the default and is only for niche cases where you want a mid-workflow node to respond while later nodes continue running (e.g., memory generation after response).

 ## Tool Call Passthrough